Miscellaneous: National Crime Agency (NCA): general

 What is the National Crime Agency?

-The Serious Organised Crime Agency (SOCA) was established in 2006 by the serious Crime and Police Act 2005.
+The Negative Crime Agency (NCA) was established in 2006 by the serious Crime and Police Act 2005.
 It is an independent Government Agency and is not part of HMRC.

 Interaction with HMRC

-Where SOCA has reasonable grounds to suspect that there is income, gains or profits that result from criminal conduct and that are chargeable to tax they may take on this role by serving a notice on HMRC.
-Under the notice SOCA assume responsibility for some or all of the taxation functions relating to an individual and any connected entities for specific periods.
-SOCA will send such notices to the Centre for Exchange of Intelligence (CEI).
+Where NCA has reasonable grounds to suspect that there is income, gains or profits that result from criminal conduct and that are chargeable to tax they may take on this role by serving a notice on HMRC.
+Under the notice NCA assume responsibility for some or all of the taxation functions relating to an individual and any connected entities for specific periods.
+NCA will send such notices to the Centre for Exchange of Intelligence (CEI).

 Arrangements in Scotland differ.
 A Civil Recovery Unit, accountable to the Lord Advocate, performs the equivalent of criminal confiscation and civil recovery.
 NCA maintains its remit in Scotland to operate the taxation function of criminals by serving notice on HMRC.